python-rope/ropemacs/README.txt

  ropemacs, rope in emacs
 =========================

-Using rope in emacs.
+For using rope in emacs.
 You should install `rope`_ library before using ropemacs.

 .. _`rope`: http://rope.sf.net/